In 2014, the College Board released a giant 210-page specification for the redesigned SAT which first started being implemented in the Spring of 2016.

 - The Reading and Writing sections on the old SAT have been combined into a single section in the new SAT, with a maximum score of 800.
 Writing is now known as "Writing and Language."

 - The Math section is still scored out of 800.

 - The Essay is optional and has changed dramatically.

-- Instead of 5 answer choices for each question, there will be only 4.
+- Instead of five answer choices for each question, there will be only four.
 This doesn't necessarily make the test easier since the SAT will just remove the most unlikely answer.

 At this point, I can't help mentioning that the new SAT looks a lot like the ACT.
-Whereas the pre-2016 SAT had major differences from the ACT, the 2016 SAT will be quite similar.
+Whereas the pre-2016 SAT had major differences from the ACT, the 2016 SAT is quite similar.

 From here, we'll break down each of the major sections of the SAT.

 Overall Gist of Changes to the Reading Section